mgcooper/baseflow/README.md

   - Type `msg = Setup('install')` at the command line then press enter.
   - Check `msg` for information about the installation.
 - If running in Octave, see `.octaverc`, it should source `Setup.m`.
+- Unit tests are located in `+bfra/+test`, they can be run in a matlab session by typing `bfra.test.runtests` at the command window and pressing enter.
 - To use the toolbox in new Matlab sessions, navigate to the toolbox directory and try `Setup('addpath')` or just `Setup` to add the toolbox to your search path, or manage the search path however you normally do.

 For more options, see [Configuration](#configuration).